-Milestone One: Post grant of consent Sanford will proceed to the one year environmental baseline monitoring, while simultaneously conducting in-water trials of the pen design (this is not expected to yield any unexpected results), and finalising the design/lease of the vessels.
+Milestone One: Post grant of consent Sanford will immediately proceed to the one year environmental baseline monitoring at two of the Farming Areas, while simultaneously conducting in-water trials of the pen design (this is not expected to yield any unexpected results), and finalising the design/lease of the vessels.

-Milestone Two: Procurement and delivery of in-water infrastructure and vessel orders, Recruitment of staff, finalising of the location of the service port (anticipated to be Oamaru).
+Milestone Two: Procurement and delivery of in-water infrastructure and vessel orders for servicing of between 4 and 6 pens at two of the Farming Areas, recruitment of staff, finalising of port infrastructure (South Port in Bluff).

-Milestone Three: First intake of smolt to farm, and from 14 months first harvest.
-Initial processing in Bluff existing plant until new processing build completed.
-Begin development of second Farming Area.
+Milestone Three: First intake of smolt to farm, and from then 14 months to first harvest.
+Initial processing in Bluff at the existing plant until new processing build completed.
+Begin development of 8 to 10 pens at the two Farming Areas developed during Milestone Two, while concurrently undertaking the environmental base line data for the remaining three Farming Areas.